 Don’t run out of time.
 Do your most important work now, while you have time.
 Similar to Cal Newport’s premise in Deep Work, Henry outlines the need to do what matters rather than chase advancement.
 We don’t have all the time in the world, but we need to make the most of the time we have.
 Each of us has a unique contribution to make, to impact the lives of others, and the time to do that is now.
 Henry presents principles and tactics for setting goals that are purpose-driven.

 It’s possible to float through life, and it’s possible to live life on purpose.
-Michael Hyatt suggests that it’s possible and preferable to design your life, create meaning.
-Hyatt outlines the process of creating a life plan in which you decide what matters most, get realistic about where you are and sure of where you want to be.
-Paired this with Getting Things Done by David Allen, you’ll get a new perspective on the fact that you can’t do it all, but you can do what’s important to you.
+Michael Hyatt suggests that it’s possible and preferable to design your life in order to create meaning.
+Hyatt outlines a process of creating a life plan in which you decide what matters most, get realistic about where you are and sure of where you want to be.
+Pair this with Getting Things Done by David Allen and you’ll gain a new perspective on the fact that you can’t do it all, but you can do what’s important to you.

 She Means Business: Turn Your Ideas into Reality and Become a Wildly Successful Entrepreneur

 This title reaches out to women entrepreneurs to help them get clear about their business goals, identify their audience and build a following.
 Green identifies common challenges that many women in business experience, and provides ideas for overcoming a sense of isolation, inhibiting self-talk and un-productive habits, among other things.
 She focuses on how people hold themselves back, why they do this, and how they can get over it their obstacles.
 Green, who is the founder of the Female Entrepreneur Association, was recognized as an under-30 rising star and was the Great British Entrepreneur Awards Entrepreneurs’ Champion of the Year in 2014.

 Getting Things Done: The Art of Stress-Free Productivity

 by David Allen